LBHackney-IT/API-Playbook/docs/lambda_best_practices.md

 - Ensure that your lambda function is suitably named so it can be easily identified when added to the HackIt API ecosystem.
 - Ensure that your API Gateway is set up to use the relevant authorizers and relevant measurement and rate limiting is set.
-- Ensure that logging is implemented for your functions
+- Ensure that logging is implemented for your functions.
 - Ensure that Serverless is able to find any required secrets stored in Systems Manager.
 - A good example of a Serverless configuration file can be found in our [Base API](https://github.com/LBHackney-IT/lbh-example-api/blob/master/example-api/serverless.yml).